12 of the Best Mexico Vacation Destinations

 Cruise on Cozumel

 The gorgeous island is famous as a port of call on many cruise itineraries.
-It is largely undeveloped because of the busy area around the popular cruise port—Palancar and Playa Mia Grand, to name a few famous beaches on this place.
+It is largely undeveloped because of the busy area around the popular cruise port—Palancar and Playa Mia Grand, to name a few famous beaches in this place.
 Diving is one of the reasons why travelers come to Cozumel.

-Taste the culinary place of Oaxaca
+Taste the culinary place of Oaxaca.

 Drift from market food stalls and trendy eateries with colonial streets lined with shade trees.
 It is a vibrant market filled with artisan and appetizing aromas of food.

 A unique place to visit and shop handicrafts and recipes carried down from generation to generation.
-Try to dip mineral baths at Hierve el Agua or wander the agave fields at a Mitla mezcal distillery.
+Try to dip in mineral baths at Hierve el Agua or wander the agave fields at a Mitla mezcal distillery.

 Relax in Cabo San Lucas